woocommerce/woocommerce/tools/monorepo-utils/src/md-docs/README.md

 ## Usage

-This command is built on postinstall and can be run from the root of the project.
+This command is built on postinstall and can be run from monorepo root.

 To create a manifest: